rcsb/mmtf/spec.md

 *Required field*

-*Type*: `BinaryArray` that is interpreted as an `Int32Array`.
+*Type*: `Binary` data that is interpreted as an array of 32-bit signed integers.

-*Decoding*: First, run-length decode the input `Int32Array` into a second `Int32Array`.
-Finally apply delta decoding to the second `Int32Array`, which can be done in-place, to create the output `Int32Array`.
+*Decoding*: First, run-length decode the input array of 32-bit signed integers into a second array of 32-bit signed integers.
+Finally apply delta decoding to the second array, which can be done in-place, to create the output array of 32-bit signed integers.

 *Description*: List of group (residue) numbers.
 One entry for each group/residue.

 *Example*:

-Starting with the `Int32Array`:
+Starting with the array of 32-bit signed integers:

 ```JSON
 [ 1, 10, -10, 1, 1, 4 ]